- DIY equipment hire: £40–80/day vs professional clean: £120–240

 The honest answer: DIY pressure washing works for light maintenance on small areas.
 For heavily soiled driveways, block paving needing re-sanding, or delicate surfaces, professional cleaning delivers significantly better results that last 2-3 times longer.

 We're a professional pressure washing company, so you might expect us to say "always hire a professional."
 But we believe in honest advice - sometimes DIY genuinely makes sense.
+Before deciding, it's worth reading our pressure washing myths debunked guide to separate fact from fiction.
 This guide helps you decide which is right for your situation.

 How Do DIY and Professional Pressure Washing Costs Compare?